amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 This guidance give you reference for decision tree of Oracle database migration, migration path to virtual machine, or Azure managed database, such as: PostgreSQL, SQL Database, Managed Instance etc.

+You also would refer Azure Architecture Center [Oracle Migration Guide](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/oracle-migrate/oracle-migration-overview) with same content and published in two different repo.

 ## Migration Decision Tree